 - Start line: Indicates the intended action of the request and includes:

-- HTTP Request Header: Lists metadata about the request, such as the user agent, file formats the client will accept, format of the request body, language, caching preferences, etc.
+- HTTP request header.
+Lists metadata about the request, such as the user agent, file formats the client will accept, the format of the request body, language, caching preferences, etc.

 12. What are the main parts of an HTTP response?

 Answer: HTTP responses are sent by the API to the client.
 They inform the client that the requested action was (or was not) completed and to deliver any requested resources.
 There are four main components of an HTTP response:

 - HTTP version.
 The version of HTTP used.

 - Status line.
 Indicates the status of the request with an HTTP response status code.